wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-observable-trigger.md

 - Executes actions on `OnNext` (value passed as parameter), `OnError` (exception), and `OnCompleted` (null).
 - `SourceObject` styled property to point the trigger at another object when you are not binding `Stream` directly on the trigger.

 `UseDispatcher` defaults to `true`; `FireOnAttach` subscribes immediately when the trigger attaches (set it to `false` to wait for a property change after attach). `Name` can override the generated class name.
 Assembly-level attributes use the same defaults, emit in the target type’s namespace, and prefix the type name to avoid collisions.
+At the assembly level the `propertyName` argument can be an exact name, a `*` wildcard pattern, or a regex to generate triggers for every matching `IObservable<T>` property; `XBG024` is reported when nothing matches.

+`UseDispatcher`, `FireOnAttach`, and `Name` are compile-time attribute flags that are baked into the generated trigger; they are not exposed as styled properties at runtime.
+Set them on the attribute, not in XAML.

 ### XAML Example